Jung Myung-seok: Self-imposed exile and criminal convictions (1999–2008)

 After learning that Jung had fled to China, the South Korean government officially asked China in November 2006 to extradite him.
-In February 2007, Interpol requested for the fingerprints of Jung from South Korea, who was then thought to be in Costa Rican territories under false documentation.
+In February 2007, Interpol requested the fingerprints of Jung from South Korea, who was then thought to be in Costa Rican territories under false documentation.

-Jung was reportedly hiding in Qianshan near Anshan, Liaoning Province, China after escaping Hong Kong in 2003.
-After about 8 years on the run, Chinese Ministry of Public Security announced that Jung had been arrested in Beijing by Chinese police on May 1, 2007.
-Jung was questioned by the Chinese authorities for sexual assault he allegedly committed in China.
+Jung was reportedly hiding in Qianshan near Anshan, Liaoning Province, China, after escaping Hong Kong in 2003.
+After about eight years on the run, Chinese Ministry of Public Security announced that Jung had been arrested in Beijing by Chinese police on 1 May 2007.
+Jung was questioned by the Chinese authorities for the sexual assault he allegedly committed in China.
 The Liaoning Provincial Higher People's Court ruled in September 2007 to extradite Jung, a decision upheld by the Supreme People's Court.
-He was extradited back to South Korea to stand charges in February 2008.
+He was extradited back to South Korea to face charges in February 2008.
 Jung was also charged with fraud and embezzlement of church funds.

-Seoul prosecutors indicted him on five charges of sexually assaulting five female followers from 2001 to 2006 in Malaysia, Hong Kong and China.
-Jung was initially convicted on three counts of rape, acquitted on one count, and one case was dismissed because the victim dropped the charges.
+Seoul prosecutors indicted him on five charges of sexually assaulting five female followers from 2001 to 2006 in Malaysia, Hong Kong, and China.
+Jung was initially convicted on three counts of rape and acquitted on one count, with one case dismissed because the victim dropped the charges.
 He was sentenced to six years of imprisonment in 2008.
 An appeal court added four more years to his sentence in 2009, convicting him on all four charges of rape between 2001 and 2006.

 Growing the Providence movement from jail (2008–2018)

 In April 2009, Jung Myung-seok was convicted of 4 counts of rape by the Supreme Court of Korea and was sentenced to 10 years imprisonment.
-During his incarceration between 2008 to 2018, Jung's sermons and directives were delivered through visitors to the prison and through his successor Jung Jo-eun (real name Kim Ji-seon).
+During his incarceration between 2008 and 2018, Jung's sermons and directives were delivered through visitors to the prison and through his successor Jung Jo-eun (real name Kim Ji-seon).

-Members of the Providence Church, now mostly known as Christian Gospel Movement (CGM), tried to downplay their religious ties when proselytizing.
+Members of the Providence Church, now mostly known as the Christian Gospel Movement (CGM), tried to downplay their religious ties when proselytizing.
 They often recruit members from shopping malls and university campuses in Taiwan, Japan and Australia.
-Other new members are recruited from student clubs in universities (e.g. modeling, cheer leading, groups focused on sustainable development goals issues), before they are introduced to the Providence doctrine and CGM church services with Jung's sermons.
+Other new members are recruited from student clubs in universities (e.g. modeling, cheerleading, groups focused on sustainable development goals issues), before they are introduced to the Providence doctrine and CGM church services with Jung's sermons.
 According to former members, some female followers are then introduced as spiritual brides for the leader and coerced or forced into sexual relationships with their perceived messiah.

 In 2014, Australian public broadcaster SBS aired a feature Inside Providence: The Korean church cult led by a convicted rapist, in which former Australian members described how they were encouraged to write letters, send photos of themselves in bikinis and visit Jung in jail.
 Members are encouraged to ignore news on Jung's imprisonment and alleged crimes, claiming he is a messiah suffering for them.
 In a 2023 interview, a source confirmed that members were indoctrinated to believe Jung was wrongfully accused.

-Jung was released from jail on February 18, 2018.
+Jung was released from jail on 18 February 2018.